German carmakers face flagging sales in Southeast Asia – DW – 02/17/2025

 "If we make the car overly aggressive in pricing, we damage every owner's position.
 We damage the brand," he asserted.

 Despite the challenges, there are some positive developments for German manufacturers.
 Volkswagen Group's subsidiary, Skoda Auto, announced plans to complete construction of a €475 million vehicle assembly plant in Vietnam by early 2025.
-This facility will have the capacity to produce 120,000 vehicles annually, strengthening the company's foothold in the region.
+This facility would be able to produce 120,000 vehicles annually, strengthening the company's foothold in the region.

 Edited by: Srinivas Mazumdaru